AqeelAqeel/Resume-Recommendations/README.md

 Finally got through pushing quite a bit of the needle forward in terms of progress.
 - got situated with the dataset i was working with, a couple hundred descriptions for each class
-- ran some initial models, got higher test results and the top keywords for each occupation
+- ran some initial models
+ds
 ```
 # 'chemical+engineer':
   .
 Most correlated unigrams: